mclarkson/obdi-salt-repository/docs/ubuntu_guide.md

 * Description: **All servers**
 * Regex: **.***

 Note that the Regex field accepts Perl regular expressions only.
+If server host names reflect their purpose then this feature can reduce the amount of configuration that needs to be done when setting up a new server.

 Click Apply.
 Wait.
 Go Back